 Video

-The top video resolution will be of interest, as you’ll likely want at least the option to shoot 4K.
-You’ll also want advanced lens options and good audio recording capabilities.
+The top video resolution will be of interest, almost all flagship phones will offer 4K video, but do they also offer it from the selfie camera?
+The best phones for video also offer 8K video, or 4K video at high frame rates of 120fps.
+You’ll also want advanced lens options and good quality audio recording.
 If you’re shooting video, battery size is particularly important, as it tends to eat away at a phone’s battery faster.

 Check out the best smartphones for video if that’s your priority, but otherwise, continue reading.